saintaardvark/landle/README.md

   seems to get around the problem.

 * When cloning a new repo, landle reports an error though everything's actually fine.
-I need to figure out what's going on there...
+This may be because I'm checking it's success the wrong way -- there's output going to STDERR.
+See Git::Wrapper's doc for details.

 Shortcomings: